Since we’ve reached a new decade, this would be the perfect time to get rid of age-old misconceptions about illnesses, particularly migraines.

 A study named migraine as the second most burdensome disorder around the world as it can greatly impact the work and social life of a person.

 In addition, they may also miss important family occasions.
-Imagine a full-blown migraine attack happening just before you go on a family outing.
+Imagine a full-blown attack happening just before you go on a family outing.
 It would inevitably affect your attendance.

-For these reasons, many people opt to just rest in a dark, cold room until the migraine goes away.
+For these reasons, many people opt to just rest in a dark, cold room until the pain goes away.
 It is vital to educate your family and friends about your condition to avoid tension with them.

 People often assume any headache as a migraine, and likewise, a migraine as just an average headache.
 Again, migraines are more than just a headache.
 It is a neurological condition that involves other symptoms, affecting the entire body.